Kinneli/eee/README.md

 ## License
 This project is licensed under the MIT License.
 For more information, please consult the LICENSE file.

+## Acknowledgements

+Special thanks to Rdimo for the injection persistence functions.

 ## Disclaimer:

 ### Important Notice: